-The German ARC node is a collaboration between the astronomical institutes at the universities of Bonn and Cologne.
-The node's main facilities are located at the Argelander-Institut für Astronomie in Bonn, right next to the Max-Planck-Institut für Radioastronomie and a 30-minute commute from the University of Cologne.
-Four staff and five postdocs are associated with the ARC node, working on various support tasks.
+Cologne.
+A number of staff members and postdocs are associated with the ARC node, working on various support tasks.
 Areas of special expertise include the combination of interferometric data with single-dish data as well as advanced analysis and modelling of spectral line data.
 The node maintains and continuously extends the Cologne Database for Molecular Spectroscopy and offers a number of data analysis tools developed in-house.
 In close collaboration with the mm-VLBI group of the Max-Planck-Institut für Radioastronomie, the node also supports the use of ALMA in global mm-VLBI networks.